mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 We can use cloud services to enable forensics: large scale data storage, large computing infrastructures (analysis of large amount of data takes a lot of time) and reuse of computing concepts.\
 In general, we need to control the evidence (chain of custody) and the use of cloud can generate privacy issues. \
-Moreover, trans-national operations are challenging from a legal perspective.&#x20;
+Moreover, trans-national operations are challenging from a legal perspective.

 ## Mobile Forensics

 In legal terms, mobile forensics is the utilization of scientific methodologies to recover data stored in a cellular device.
 It is the science of recovering digital evidence from a mobile device under forensically conditions using accepted methods. \
-Mobile devices are smartphone, tablet, feature phone, GPS device, but also wearable IoT, virtual reality devices, drones, and many other more.&#x20;
+Mobile devices are smartphone, tablet, feature phone, GPS device, but also wearable IoT, virtual reality devices, drones, and many other more.

 The main components of a smartphone are: